HeteroChromia420/OBQSS/README.md

+# NOTICE
+Effective of this commit date, This Git repo will be archived until further notice.
+No Support will be provided.

 # Openbox QuickStart Script

 This Script includes a bunch of pre-configured files that will be used in the script, as well as the script itself.